 Ms. JoAnn Austin, a daycare teacher and lifelong resident of Russell, had previously lived in Section 8 rental housing.
 She had given up on the dream of homeownership, but after a few conversations with a CV homeownership counselor, she learned that she qualified for a loan, and decided to sign up for homeownership counseling to learn more about the home buying process.
+She had secured her lot on Counseling to learn more she had secured her lot on the location to learn more she had secured her lot on the location to learn more she had secured her location to learn more she had secured her location to learn more she had secured her loc process.
 She began saving money wherever she could and once she had secured her lot on Cedar Street she was able to work with a CV Housing Development Specialist to tailor her home to her needs - and some of her wants too.